 Seriously.
-The majority of the time of this recipe, you’ll be manhandling vegetables.
+For the majority of this recipe, you’ll be manhandling vegetables.

 Be sure to thinly slice your cabbages.
 It makes up the “salad” portion of this dish, replacing lettuce in a traditional salad.

-A great thing about a salad made up of cabbage?
+A great thing about a salad made of cabbage?
 It doesn’t get soggy.

-You’re free to leave this salad completely mixed up (I do keep the Creamy Thai Peanut Sauce separate in a mason jar however) in the same bowl ready to go in your refrigerator (or meal prep containers) up to 4 days.
+You’re free to leave this salad completely mixed up in the same bowl ready to go in your refrigerator (or meal prep containers) for up to 4 days.
+I keep the Creamy Thai Peanut Sauce separate in a mason jar, however.
 Tip: Be sure to start with all fresh vegetables.
-If you use a lime that’s about to go up, it will degrade the rest of the ingredients when it comes to how long you should store it for.
+If you use a lime that’s about to go up, it will degrade the rest of the ingredients when it comes to how long you should store it.
 Now, that’s sad.

 The only cooked element in this dish is the chicken.
 I used seasoned chicken thighs (thighs stay more tender in this dish and have a lot of natural flavor).
 Another thing I like to do is buy a whole chicken.
 The night before making this, I’ll cook the chicken in simple seasonings and we’ll eat the drumsticks and wings.
 I’ll shred all of the breast meat and remaining white/dark meat and use it in this recipe the next day.
 This is a time saver, and a bonus because you’ll have already shredded, cold chicken (this recipe tastes best fully chilled).
 Either way, it turns out delicious every time.

 This sauce is so dreamy I made it a post all its own.

 Click here for my Creamy Thai Peanut Sauce recipe.